MeetMangrove/playbook/02-rules/05-membership.html.md

   > Examples of people we don't want inside Mangrove
   > - joining Mangrove to get more contracts
   > - joining only because it's cool to be part of it
-  > - expecting to be told what to do once inside the company
+  > - expecting to be told what to do once inside Mangrove

 **Integrating**